 - Chapter 11: Transition.
 The two-week transition “phase” focuses on final testing and fixing, training the support/help-desk staff, finishing a few short end-user “how to” videos, and deploying the solution into production.

-- Chapter 12: Future Releases.
+- Chapter 12: The Road to Disciplined DevOps.
 This chapter overviews the team’s improvement efforts over the next few releases, describing how they evolve from the agile Scrum-based lifecycle to a leaner approach and eventually to continuous delivery.
+All of this dovetails into their organization’s efforts to implement a Disciplined DevOps strategy.

 - Chapter 13: Closing Thoughts.
 This chapter overviews the disciplined agile resources that are available to you.

-- Appendix: The Disciplined Agile IT Department.
-This short appendix overviews our ongoing work on the Disciplined Agile framework to address the full scope of an IT department.
-This includes activities such as People Management, Product Management, Portfolio Management, Program Management, Enterprise Architecture, Disciplined DevOps, Operations, Support, Release Management, Data Management, Continuous Improvement, IT Governance, and Reuse Engineering.
+- Appendix: The Disciplined Agile Framework.
+This short appendix overviews our ongoing work on the Disciplined Agile framework to address the full scope of an agile business.
+For a detailed overview, please see the book An Executive’s Guide to Disciplined Agile.

 How to Get The Book

-The book is currently available on Amazon.com and will soon be available on Amazon in other countries as per Amazon’s usual deployment strategy.
+The book is currently available on Amazon.com in the US and will soon be available on Amazon in other countries as per Amazon’s usual deployment strategy.